bminixhofer/nlprule/knowledge.md

 - LT has a schema for grammar.xml in https://github.com/languagetool-org/languagetool/blob/master/languagetool-core/src/main/resources/org/languagetool/rules/rules.xsd
 - Antipatterns can be defined for a rule group instead of rule (anything else?)
+- There are some "funny" rules which are disabled by default via "default=off"